Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 The next scheduled community feedback session will occur on **April 15, 2024, at 3 PM EST**.
-This session aims to refine our recommendations and gather additional insights on enhancing AI system health.
-In preparation, we will synthesize and integrate all received community feedback and insights.
+This session will provide an opportunity to refine our recommendations and gather further insights on improving AI system health.

 #### Upcoming Feedback Session
 The next community feedback session is scheduled for **April 15, 2024, at 3 PM EST**.
 This session will provide an opportunity to refine our recommendations and gather further insights on improving AI system health.